HenryCowan/EMG-Gaming/Rpi_end/Rpi_end_unit_tests/0321 GPIO_lis_interrupt_thread_unit/README.md

 download files in this folder.

-To build, open the folder and run in terminal:
+To build, entre the folder and run in terminal:

 ```
     qmake